Advanced Orthopedics and Sports Medicine

 performed in neutral and protective positions

-maintain neutral spine. (hamstrings, piriformis, gluteal, quads, hip flexors, gastroc, soleus etc)
+maintain neutral spin (hamstrings, piriformis, gluteal, quads, hip flexors, gastroc, soleus etc)

 control)